f4exb/sdrangel/Readme.md

 <h2>LimeSDR</h2>

 <p><b>&#9888; The plugins should work normally when running as single instances.
-Support of many Rx and/or Tx instances running concurrently is considered experimental.</b></p>
+Support of many Rx and/or Tx instances running concurrently is considered experimental.
+At least you should always have one of the streams running.</b></p>

 <p>&#9888; It seems LimeSDR mini has trouble working with host sample rates lower than 2.5 MS/s particularly in Tx mode.</p>